 Causes of type 2 diabetes

-- Sugar and artificial sweeteners.
+- Sugar.
 (17) It is primarily caused by a diet high in refined, processed foods providing a high level of sugar (especially fructose).
-(14,15,16) Polyunsaturated vegetable oils and MSG are also involved.
+(14, 15, 16) Polyunsaturated vegetable oils and MSG are also involved.

-- Relentless use of sugar and refined carbohydrates.
-The continual use of sweet foods and drinks for most of the day causes a sustained blood glucose level.
-The blood glucose level does not have a chance to go down to normal, as it should be for most of the day.
-Eventually this sugar assault overwhelms and damages the pancreas and the entire insulin - glucose storage - glucose balance system.
+- Relentless snacking on sugar and refined carbohydrates.
+The continual use of sweet foods and drinks for most of the day causes a sustained blood glucose level that never has a chance to go down to normal.
+Eventually this sugar assault overwhelms and damages the pancreas and the entire insulin-glucose storage system.

-- Exercise.
-Lack of exercise, lack of movement during the day.
+- Lack of exercise, lack of movement during the day.